michaelschiltz/peripheral-visions/session 04 - the bakumatsu currency crisis and the brush with disaster.md

   * Auslin, Michael R. *Negotiating with Imperialism: The Unequal Treaties and the Culture of Japanese Diplomacy*.
 Harvard University Press, 2004.
 * deflation: the painful remedy
   * Ericson, Steven J. 2014.
 “The ‘Matsukata Deflation’ Reconsidered: Financial Stabilization and Japanese Exports in a Global Depression, 1881–85.” *The Journal of Japanese Studies* 40 (1): 1–28. doi:10.1353/jjs.2014.0045.
-* the telegraph and market integration
+* technologies and market integration
-  * Mitchener, Kris James, and Mari Ohnuki.
+  * the telegraph: Mitchener, Kris James, and Mari Ohnuki.
 2009.
 “Institutions, Competition, and Capital Market Integration in Japan.” *The Journal of Economic History* 69 (1): 138–71. doi:10.1017/S0022050709000369.
+  * railroads: Ericson, Steven J. 1996. *The Sound of the Whistle: Railroads and the State in Meiji Japan*.
+Harvard Univ Asia Center.

 ![kite-flying: a metaphor for inflation in the bakumatsu period](/imgsc170754.jpg)